 - The "read-only" documents are inaccessible for all users with different levels of dexterity that cannot interact with the viewer using a mouse, since actionable elements cannot be reached with a keyboard. - For blind screen reader users, the viewer is completely unusable since controls either lack an accessible name and role to indicate their purpose or they simply cannot be activated.
-Additionally, the content in the document pages is not available for folks that cannot rely on sight since they are images of text without any text alternative. - Since the "Buy Now!" link is inaccessible using a keyboard, many users of assistive tools are blocked from purchasing the documentation as well.
-This problem is aggravated by the fact that both links to the API Publications Store on the Purchase Standards page, are not functional.
+Additionally, the content in the document pages is not available for blind people since they are images of text without any text alternative. - Since the "Buy Now!" link exhibits several accessibility problems, many users of access technology may be prevented from purchasing the documentation as well.